 The Metro Matters Funding Agreement also permitted the Authority to issue debt to assist in the financing of the Metro Matters Program.
 In the event of any such debt issuance, the Metro Matters Funding Agreement allowed each Participating Jurisdiction to elect: (i) to fund their share through a single, upfront cash payment (a "Prepayment") on the date of issuance of the debt; or (ii) to commit, in accordance with the Metro Matters Funding Agreement, to make the pro rata annual contributions (the "Annual Debt Service Payments") necessary in order for the Authority to make payments of debt service on such debt.
 A portion of the proceeds of the Series 2009 Bonds were used to finance Capital Cost components of the Metro Matters Program.
-In connection with such issuance, four of the Participating Jurisdictions elected to completely fund their Metro Matters Program Obligations by making a Prepayment, three elected to satisfy their payment obligations by making Annual Debt Service Payments.
-Such Prepayments, since they are Capital Contributions, are not Gross Revenues and therefore are not pledged as part of the Trust Estate for the payment of debt service on the Bonds.
+In connection with such issuance, four of the Participating Jurisdictions elected to completely fund their Metro Matters Program Obligations by making a Prepayment, three of the Participating Jurisdictions (the District of Columbia and Montgomery and Prince George's counties in Maryland) elected to satisfy their payment obligations by making Annual Debt Service Payments, and one of the Participating Jurisdictions (the City of Falls Church, Virginia) opted to make a partial Prepayment and to fund the remainder with Annual Debt Service Payments.
+Prepayments, since they are Capital Contributions, are not Gross Revenues and therefore are not pledged as part of the Trust Estate for the payment of debt service on the Bonds.
 See "SECURITY AND SOURCES OF PAYMENT OF THE BONDS."

 Each Participating Jurisdiction has made all of the Capital Contributions required pursuant to the Interim Capital Contributions Agreements and the Metro Matters Funding Agreement.
-In addition, the

-Participating Jurisdictions that elected to make Annual Debt Service Payments have timely made all such payments.
+In addition, the Participating Jurisdictions that elected to make Annual Debt Service Payments have timely made all such payments.